bug400/capasm/NCAS.md

        NOP

 This pseudo instruction generates a *TSB* machine instruction.
-If you would like to use the *real* NOP machine instruction (0o336) use *NOP1* instead.
+If you would like to use the *real* NOP machine instruction (0o336), use *NOP1* instead.

        DEF <expression>

-Generate the result of expression into the program code.
+Generate the result of the expression into the program code.
 The value is resized to two bytes.
 This is equivalent to:

        DATA (<expression>).2

        VAL <expression>

-Generate the result of expression into the program code.
+Generate the result of the expression into the program code.
 The value is resized to one byte.
 This is equivalent to:

        DATA (<expression>).1